Skip to Content

 Sukhumvit Soi 11International and expatMid–HighThu–SatHigh

-RCA (Royal City Avenue)Large-format EDM clubs, theatricalMidFri–SatLow, taxi needed
+RCA (Royal City Avenue)Large-format EDM clubsMidFri–SatLow, taxi needed

 Silom and SathornRooftop-focused, mixed ageMid–HighAny nightMedium